Skip to Content

 Domestic violence is a serious offense, and, unfortunately, very common within close intimate relationships and families.
 Domestic violence allegations have a major impact on how child custody and visitation orders are determined.
 In the event you (and/or your child) were a victim of such abuse, you will want to ensure that you are awarded sole custody of your child.
 We are here to help you make this happen.

-• You commit the crime of domestic battery if you inflict force or violence on your current or former spouse or current or former cohabitant on purpose.
+• You commit the crime of domestic battery if you intentionally inflict force or violence on your current or former spouse or current or former cohabitant.

 • A corporal injury is an injury that could result in a traumatic condition.

 If you are a victim of domestic violence, we understand that you are going through a hard time.
 Let our attorneys provide you with the legal support and advice you need during this time.
-Contact us today!
+Contact us today for immediate assistance!

-What to Do if You Are a Victim of Domestic Abuse
+What To Do If You Are A Victim Of Domestic Abuse In Ventura

 Domestic violence allegations are taken very seriously.
 If your spouse or partner has wrongly accused you of this type of abuse, you need to hire a lawyer as soon as possible.
 Without this support, you could lose custody of your child.
 Our attorneys have extensive experience working through false allegation cases and are happy to get started on your case.